UCMJ Article 134

 • the carrying was unlawful; and

-• the weapon was a dangerous weapon.
+• the weapon was dangerous.

 Understanding Article 114 (Endangerment Offenses) of the UCMJ